pstambaugh14/mern-auth/README.md

 # MERN-AUTH-K8S
 - Surprisingly ready to go (after a LOT of tinkering that is... lol). :)

+# New Goals:
+- Figure out how to hash ConfigMap config.

 # Updates
 # Day One